acope3/RibModelFramework/README.md

 [![Build Status](https://travis-ci.org/clandere/RibModelFramework.svg)](https://travis-ci.org/clandere/RibModelFramework)
-# angus or what ever we will call it
+#AnaCoDa

-* angus is a collection of codon models.
+* AnaCoDa is a collection of codon models.
 * the release version can be obtained from ...